An Exponential Lower Bound on the Sub-Packetization of MSR Codes: Introduction

 Our lower bound almost matches the sub-packetization of $r^{O(k/r)}$ achieved by the best known constructions.
 Improving the base of the exponent in our lower bound to $r$ will make it even closer to the upper bounds.
 Though when $r$ is small, which is the primary setting of interest in codes for distributed storage, this difference is not that substantial.
+We remark that our theorem leaves out the case when $r=1$, which is known to have a sub-packetization of $\ell=1$~\cite{GoparajuFV16}.

 \textbf{A few words about our proof.} Previous work~\cite{TWB14} has shown that an $(n,k)$ MSR code with sub-packetization $\ell$ implies a family of $(k-1)$ $\ell/r$-dimensional subspaces $H_i$ of $\F^\ell$ each of which has an associated collection of $(r-1)$ linear maps obeying some strong properties.
 For instance, in the case $r=2$, there is an invertible map $\phi_i$ associated with $H_i$ for each $i$ which leaves all subspaces $H_j$, $j \neq i$, invariant, and maps $H_i$ itself to a disjoint space (i.e., $\phi_i(H_i) \cap H_i = \{0\}$).
 The task of showing a lower bound on $\ell$ then reduces to the linear-algebraic challenge of showing an upper bound on the size of such a family of subspaces and linear transformations, which we call an MSR subspace family (Definition~\ref{def:msr-family}).
 The authors of \cite{GTC14} showed an upper bound $O(r \log^2 \ell)$ on the size of MSR subspace families via a nifty partitioning and linear independence argument.